This super simple recipe for gluten free Japanese milk bread makes the softest recipe for batter-style gluten free bread you've ever seen, or tasted!

 The water roux can be made days ahead of time (and even doubled, then divided for each loaf), and stored in a sealed container in the refrigerator.
 That way, you can dump all the ingredients into your mixer whenever you're ready to make some bread without having to engage in that extra step of making the roux.

-How to make gluten free dairy free Japanese milk bread
+Dairy free Japanese milk bread

 This recipe contains dairy in the form of butter and milk, both of which are generally not that difficult to replace.
 Instead of cow's milk, you can easily use unsweetened almond milk or coconut milk in the carton.
 Just be sure not to use anything nonfat (dairy or otherwise) since it has less richness and more additives.